 Arizona Science Center (600 E Washington St, Phoenix, AZ 85004) – Fry’s Free Weekend, September 14-15, 2019, learn more here!
 From electricity to Ham Radio, the wonders of the human body to weather patterns, this hands on museum is fun for all ages.

 IDEA Museum (150 W Pepper Pl, Mesa, AZ 85201) and Arizona Museum of Natural History (53 N Macdonald, Mesa, AZ 85201) – part of Mesa’s free Sunday program, learn more here.
 Both museums are within walking distance of each other!
 The IDEA Museum offers endless creativity projects and more, and the natural history museum has impressive dinosaur exhibits as well as hands on activities to learn about local history.

-Other Low Cost Museums
+Other Low Cost Museums in Phoenix